-Budgetary Basis of Accounting-Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for all governmental funds, except the Capital Projects Fund and the Chautauqua Tobacco Asset Securitization Corporation, which adopts its own budget.
+Budgetary Basis of Accounting-Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for all governmental funds, except the Capital Projects Fund and the Chautauqua Tobacco Asset Securitization Corporation.
 The Capital Projects Fund is appropriated on a project length basis; appropriations are approved through a County Legislature resolution at the project's inception and lapse upon termination of the project.
+The Chautauqua Tobacco Asset Securitization Corporation adopts its own budget for internal purposes.